-HOUSE ELECTION COMMITTEE RULES FOR CONFEREES
+2024 HOUSE TRANSPORTATION COMMITTEE CONFEREE RULES

-It is the policy of the House Elections Committee to ensure and promote free and open discussion of matters coming before the Committee.
+It is the policy of the House Transportation Committee to ensure and promote free and open discussion of matters coming before the Committee.
 Because of the importance of issues that are to be discussed, certain rules are necessary.
 Just as there are rules relating to the conduct of committee business when matters are debated among committee members, the following rules apply to the hearing process itself.
-Any questions about these rules should be directed to the Committee Chairperson.
+Any questions about these rules should be directed to the committee chairman.

-By appearing before the Election Committee each conferee is presumed to have read the rules and therefore has agreed to be bound by these rules.
+By appearing before the Committee each conferee is presumed to have read the rules and therefore has agreed to be bound by these rules.